MachineLearningMike/OpenLocationCodec/README.md

 - LaoPlus.py

     The source code is self-explained by its names of function and variable.
-    OOP grammar, like class, is not use deliberately, because the code is short and intuitive.
+    Architectural design and OOP grammatical tools, like class, is not use deliberately, because the code is short and intuitive.

 2. 3rd party library
 - openlocationcode.py, from https://github.com/google/open-location-code